-The rapid developments in artificial intelligence (AI) have led some to argue that artificial intelligence may one day replace human radiologists.
+The rapid developments of AI in radiology has led some to argue that artificial intelligence may one day replace human radiologists.

 Researchers have used deep learning to develop neural networks that can identify abnormal findings in medical images such as fractures in X-ray images and possible cancerous nodules or lesions, and in some cases, this is more reliable than a beginner or moderate-level radiologist’s reading.

-The best AI diagnostic solutions for medical imaging today are almost equivalent to human performance and present very promising and reliable results but they are only used in research settings and still no wide spread in field healthcare.
+The best AI radiology solutions today are almost equivalent to human performance and present very promising and reliable results but they are only used in research settings and are still no widespread in field healthcare.

 Deep learning is evolving rapidly, and it is a much better technique than previous methodologies that were used in medical imaging analysis.
-Perhaps this herald a future in which artificial intelligence plays an important role in medical imaging.
+Perhaps this heralds a future in which AI plays an important role in radiology.

 The radiology field will certainly benefit from systems that can read and interpret multiple images quickly, as the number of images has increased significantly and rapidly in the last decade, surpassing the number of radiologists themselves.

 Hundreds of medical images may be generated for a single patient in a single scan of CT or MRI regarding his illness or injury.